saul-hafting/saul-hafting/README.md

 ###

-<p align="left">✨ I'm Saul Hafting, a second-year Computer Science student at Dalhousie University.
+<p align="left">I'm Saul Hafting, a second-year Computer Science student at Dalhousie University and a Schulich Scholar with a 4.21 GPA.
 I like building useful software and working on projects that teach me something new.</p>

 ###